-Fact: Fruits and vegetables aren’t magically calorie-free just because most of them are ZeroPoint™ foods.
+Fact: Fruits and vegetables aren’t magically calorie-free just because many of them are ZeroPoint™ foods.
 We encourage you to eat fruits and vegetables because they are nutritious, satisfying, and tasty.
 It’s great if you’re eating more fruits and vegetables than you did before because you’re using them for healthy snacks, to bulk up your meals, or as a tide-me-over when you’re down to the last few SmartPoints value for the day or week.
 At the same time, if you’re eating more bananas because they’re “free,” then let your weight loss be your guide as to whether that’s working for you.

 Myth 10: When I reach a certain weight, my weight loss stops because that is the set-point my body wants.

 Fact: The “set-point theory” states that the amount of fat in our bodies is relatively stable18,19.
 This theory has been clearly proven in animals, but is less clear in humans.
 What we do know is about 50% of body weight is determined by genetics20, and the other 50% is determined by food and activity21.
 Food and activity habits are things that you can change, through participation in a programme like WW.
 So even though part of your weight is determined by your genetics, your eating and activity patterns have a significant impact on your weight.

 1 Petsiou E, et al. Effect and mechanisms of action of vinegar on glucose metabolism, lipid profile, and body weight.
 Nutrition reviews.
 2014; 72(10): 651-661.